 Asbestos is a commercial term that describes six natural minerals.
 They are divided into two groups.

-There is some confusion associated with the terminology of "asbestos".
-The six minerals in the fibrous variety, regulated as asbestos, have equivalencies in a non-fibrous form that are not regulated as asbestos.
+There is some confusion associated with the terminology "asbestos".
+The six minerals in the fibrous variety--regulated as asbestos--have equivalencies in a non-fibrous form that are not regulated as asbestos.

-The three main diseases related to exposure to asbestos fibers are:
+The three main diseases related to exposure to asbestos fibres are:

 In most cases, asbestos-containing waste is sent to specially designed storage facilities.
-These are subject to authorization and comply with general requirements laid down in ministerial orders.
-There are certain devices that make it possible to destroy asbestos fibers in order to allow the recovery of this waste if necessary.
+Those are subject to authorization and comply with general requirements laid down in ministerial orders.
+There are certain devices that make it possible to destroy asbestos fibres in order to allow the recovery of this waste if necessary.

 Most hazardous wastes can be identified by the hazard pictograms on their packaging.
 Attention should also be paid to what is defined as inert waste.